kylebarron/kylebarron.github.io/README.md

 Gatsby theme.
 This means that the default style can be overridden bit by bit by _shadowing_ (overwriting) individual files from the theme.

+## Notes to self

+- Code highlighting settings exist in `code.ts`.
+To add more languages, add more settings there.
+That's for the little language tab that appears at the top left of code blocks.

 ## Theme Features

 - MDX